This BLOG On Cost Of Home Ownership Versus Its Benefits And Rewards Was UPDATED And PUBLISHED On November 19th, 2020

 - The advantages of being a homeowner far surpass being a renter

 - However, there is the cost of homeownership that first time home buyers need to consider before they pull the plug in being a homeowner versus a renter

 Homeownership offers many benefits such as the following:

 - likelihood of home appreciation

 - building equity

-- security of being able to stay in home without being told what to do by landlord
+- security of being able to stay at home without being told what to do by the landlord

-- landlord not renewing lease and needing to move
+- landlord not renewing the lease and need to move

 - being able to decorate home the way homeowner likes without getting landlord approval